|Originally Performed By

 “Mock Song” is as its title suggests.
-Mike did not set out to write the tune; it was put together to act as a sound check and test for new configurations that he was developing with an engineer for his New York sound studio.
-While it may well have simply been thrown together without foresight, “Mock Song” nevertheless seems to capture “the essence of Mike.”
-Both obtuse and graceful, the lyrics produce a surprising phonic elegance.
-Irony prevailing, the lyrics almost make sense, or at least you could see how they would make sense to Mike.
-“Mock Song” combines these lyrical oddities with a slow, infectious, trance-like groove, layered with the warm yet dissonant sustain of Trey’s guitar straight out of the book of Frippertronics.
+Mike did not set out to write the tune; it was put together to act as a soundcheck to test for new configurations that he was developing with an engineer for his New York sound studio.
+While it may well have been assembled without much foresight, “Mock Song” nevertheless seems to capture the essence of Mike’s songwriting.
+Obtuse yet graceful, the lyrics produce a surprising phonic elegance.
+“Mock Song” combines lyrical oddities with a slow, infectious, trance-like groove, layered with the warm yet dissonant sustain of Trey’s guitar straight out of the book of Frippertronics.

-“Mock Song” also holds a distinction for containing what in the opinion of at least one band member was “the worst Phish lyric ever written.”
+“Mock Song” also holds a distinction for referencing what in the opinion of at least one band member was “the worst Phish lyric ever written.”
 In an informal interview on Phantasy Tour’s message boards, Tom Marshall was asked about his least favorite lyric.
 While he wouldn't offer the full lyric at that time, he explained that it ended with, “Will I dance on grave?”
-Apparently Trey loved the line but Fishman hated it with an incredible passion; as a result Trey kept pretending to put it into songs to annoy Fish.
+Apparently Trey loved the line, but Fishman hated it with an incredible passion; as a result Trey kept pretending to put it into songs to annoy Fish.
 Mike paid homage to the running gag with the lines: “Fountain, Egg, Treason, Cave - Will you dance on grave? / Throat, Carrot, Meeting, Choke - I got that joke.”

 Call it what you will.